Justin-Lund/PS-Remote-Support/README.md

 * Ping a device

-*(Displays a sub-menu after pinging, with options to copy the results, connect to that computer via CMRC, or use any of the other computer-based options)*
+*(Displays a sub-menu after pinging, with options to copy the results, or open the computer menu)*

 * Get a list of all installed programs